About Us

 Jennifer Snow

 Dr. Jennifer Snow is an internationally recognized executive, artist, educator, and thought leader.
-She leads all divisions of the Frances Clark Center: Piano Magazine, NCKP: The Piano Conference, New School for Music Study, Piano Education Press, International Teacher Education, Piano Inspires, and Piano Stories on Stage concert series.
+She leads all divisions of The Frances Clark Center: Piano Magazine, Piano Inspires Kids, Journal of Piano Research, NCKP: The Piano Conference, New School for Music Study, Online Teacher Education, and Piano Education Press.
 Passionate about the transformative power of the arts, Jennifer is dedicated to serving and advancing the mission of the Center.

 Leah Claiborne